 You’ll close the door on the before you took for granted and take your first steps in the after.

 You’ll stay with family, maybe friends, maybe strangers—and wait.

-But, when the water recedes and hope bubbles up—
+But, when the storm passes and water recedes and hope bubbles up—

 You’ll see the task of recovery before you.

 You’ll get to know the folks at FEMA, maybe the SBA.

 You’ll draw strength from the shared experience of neighbors, friends, family, strangers.

 You’ll pull on boots and rubber gloves and fortitude you didn’t know you possessed.

 You’ll understand hard work.
 Recovery takes time and tests the patience and perseverance of even the strongest of souls.